|SSM Cardinal Glennon Children's Medical Center|

 Even if you feel a little shy about it, tell them what kinds of problems you're having in school.
 Maybe you read a chapter for homework and then can't remember anything you read.
 Or in class, maybe everyone else seems to follow along easily, but you get stuck and don't know what page everyone is on.
 You might open your book to do an assignment and have no idea where to start.

-But even if you say "yes" to some of these questions, you won't know for sure until you visit a school psychologist or a learning specialist.
+But even if you say "yes" to some of these questions, you won't know for sure that there's a problem until you visit a school psychologist or a learning specialist.
 They can give you some tests to spot any learning problems you might have.
 They'll also be able to identify what your strengths are — in other words, what you're good at!
 Once a psychologist or learning specialist figures out what your learning problem is, you both can start working on solutions.

 A kid might work with a tutor or specialist or even go to a special class.
 But often, kids with learning disabilities can continue in their regular classrooms and there's no reason they can't do normal stuff, like participate in school activities and sports.

-What You Can Do About Learning Disabilities
+What You Can Do About Learning Problems

 Finding out you have a learning disability can be upsetting.
 You might feel different from everyone else.
-But the truth is that learning disabilities are pretty common.
+But the truth is that learning problems are pretty common.
 And if your learning specialist or psychologist has figured out which one you're facing, you're on the right track.
 Now, you can start getting the help you need to do better in school.

 But for this special help to really work, you'll need to practice the new skills you're learning.
 It may take a lot of effort every day.
 That can be a challenge, but you can do it.
 Soon, you'll enjoy the results of all your hard work: more fun and success at school!